Butyric Acid, Gut Bacteria, and Colon Health

 Butyric acid has a very unpleasant odor and smells like vomit.
 In fact, the chemical is present in vomit.
 When butter becomes rancid, enzymes produced by bacteria release the butyric acid from the fat molecules, producing the typical rancid smell.
 Butyric acid got its name from “butyrum”, the Latin word for butter, which in turn was based on a similar Greek word.

 Concentrated butyric acid must be handled very carefully, not only because of its nauseating smell but also because it’s corrosive.
 At low concentrations, however, the acid is safe.
 In very low concentrations, it’s used as a flavoring agent in food.

-Health Benefits of Butyric Acid
+Potential Health Benefits of Butyric Acid

 Butyric acid is the main food source of the colonocytes, which are cells in the lining of the colon.
 Butyric acid supports the colonocytes, helping them to function properly and maintaining the integrity of the intestinal lining.

 Butyric acid may help people suffering from Crohn’s disease and ulcerative colitis.
 These disorders are classified as inflammatory bowel diseases, or IBD.
 Butyric acid enemas have reduced colon inflammation symptoms in some IBD patients.
 Further exploration of this effect is needed, however.

 Probiotics are living bacteria or yeasts that provide health benefits when ingested.
 One problem faced by probiotic companies is that the microbes that they provide must not only survive their journey through the digestive tract but also stay in the intestine long enough to be beneficial.